sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :see_no_evil:

+# 12-04-2018

+- https://jneem.github.io/merging/ A VCS with perfect merges (no more conflicts).
+Patches content forms a DAG that can be flatten into a regular file (lossy).
+The article is accessible, compared to the paper.
+"One could expect the free conservative finite cocompletion of L to be..."

 # 11-04-2018

 - https://blog.softwaremill.com/synchronous-or-asynchronous-and-why-wrestle-with-wrappers-2c5667eb7acf A long (too much, but some parts are still interesting) article about sync vs async, and coroutines (async/await)